I won’t be wrong if I say that people entering their 40s often scoff at life insurance.

-Many individuals in their 40s are going to have young children that need to be taken care of.
-This can happen as long as they are alive and have a job that’s paying enough money.
+Many individuals in their 40s will have young children who must be cared for.
+This can happen as long as they live and have a well-paying jobs.
 However, the same cannot be said for what happens if they were to face an untimely death.

-This is where term insurance can be incredibly useful as it helps protect the family in case something were to happen.
+This is where term insurance can be incredibly useful, as it helps protect the family if something happens.

 - Peace of Mind

 A study completed on the perception of aging illustrated how the human mind changes over time.
 A person in their 40s is going to have a much higher perception of aging than someone in their 20s or 30s.
 This phenomenon also tends to impact a person’s peace of mind and general quality of life.